melpa/melpa/README.md

   them.
 Any packages you already have installed from MELPA will never get "updated" to the stable version because of the way version numbering is handled.

+Note that the MELPA maintainers do not use MELPA Stable themselves, and do not particularly recommend its use.

 ## Contributing